Kearney Dog Sled Race Routes

 Greg Alexanian Memorial 2 Dog Sled Class

-Per IFSS rules, anyone running in the Open Pro or RNB Pro race class MUST race with a sprint sled that is equipped with a break, sled bag, drag mat, snow hook, and sled bag.
+This race is divided between Open Pro, Open RNB, and Sportsman (open to racers 13-17 with parental consent).
+Per IFSS rules, anyone running in the Open Pro or RNB Pro race class MUST race with a sprint sled that is equipped with a break, sled bag, drag mat, and snow hook.
 See the IFSS race rules attached on our musher registration page for further information.
-The Novice class can include smaller kicksleds but they also must be equipped with a brush bow on the front of the sled, a working break, a snow hook, and a sled bag.
+There are NO kicksleds allowed in the Pro divisions.

 4 Dog Sprint & Ski-joring Races